-- March – December
+- Program Period: March – December, 2014

-- Award includes a return visit of two weeks to one month
+- Award includes a grant of up to $2500 to support project, and a return visit of two weeks to one month

 - Merit of application, including quality and innovation of proposed project